 Tips for Pouring Concrete in Hot Weather

-If you’re pouring concrete in hot weather that exceeds 77 °F, it’s important to plan ahead.
-Offset detrimental effects from heat, humidity and wind with the following tips:
+On the other hand, if you’re pouring concrete in hot weather that exceeds 77 °F, it’s important to plan ahead.
+Offset detrimental effects from heat, humidity, and wind with the following tips:

 - Avoid pouring during the hottest parts of the day